LOADING ...

 Don: You . . . it's better.

-Phyllis: the hamburger?
+Where's the hamburger?
 Just . . . those . . .

-FZ: Hamburgers with are good.
+FZ: Hamburgers soap are good.

 Phyllis: Ha-a . . . let me take a little bite, mmm . . . delicious!
 Let me put it in here so I don't loose it.
-I don't wanna in I wanna little piece after, could you do my back?
+I don't wanna in case I wanna little piece after, you do my back?

-Don: Oh . . .
+Oh yeah . . .

 FZ: Ha ha!